goqul/Object-Detecting/README.md

-# object detection for Uploaded or Youtube Video
+# Object detection for Uploaded or Youtube Video using yolov4 opencv-python

-# Yolov4-opencv-python

 Yolov4 object detection using opencv python, its simplest way to run inference on yolo V4